vjroby/smooth/README.md

 You can find more about me [Here](http://robertgabriel.ro)

 * ver.
 0.3.1
+    * thumbnails functionality with Imagine
+    * integrated Imagine library in project

+* ver.
+0.3.1
     * implemented AJAX navigation based on AJAX request

 * ver.
 0.3